Kenneth R. Harris, Jr.Senior Associate Attorney

 Mr. Harris was born and raised in Charlotte along with his eight brothers and sisters.
-After attending Piedmont Open Middle, he attended and graduated from Woodberry Forest School in Orange, Virginia.
-Mr. Harris then attended Duke University, where he was a member of the Sigma Alpha Epsilon fraternity.
-Before attending law school, Mr. Harris taught ninth and tenth grade World History in Limestone, Tennessee and Rome, Georgia, where he was also a Resident Dorm Master and coached various sports teams, including the 1999 Lacrosse State Championship team.
+After attending Piedmont Open Middle, he attended and graduated from Woodberry Forest School in Orange, Virginia and then attended Duke University.
+Between graduating from college and attending law school, Mr. Harris taught ninth and tenth grade World History in Limestone, Tennessee and Rome, Georgia, where he was also a Resident Dorm Master and coached various sports teams, including the 1999 Lacrosse State Championship team.

-When Mr. Harris is not working, he enjoys spending some not-so-quiet time with his wife, Sarah, their five children, and two dogs.
+When Mr. Harris is not working, he enjoys spending some not-so-quiet time with his wife, Sarah, their five children, and dog.

 J.D., Duke University School of Law, 2002

 Magna Cum Laude

 Board of Trustees; Family Law Section; Juvenile Law Section, Past Chairman